gavinlaking/vedeu/docs/events/system.md

     Vedeu.trigger(:_initialize_)

 ### `:\_keypress\_`
-Will cause the triggering of the `:key` event; which you should define to 'do things'.
-If the `escape` key is pressed, then `key` is triggered with the argument `:escape`, also an internal event `_mode_switch_` is triggered.
-Vedeu recognises most key presses and some 'extended' keypress (eg. Ctrl+J), a list of supported keypresses can be found here: {Vedeu::Input::Capture}.
+When the name is given:

+- The given key is passed to the named keymap.
+If the keymap is registered, and the key has an associated action assigned, then the action will be called/triggered.
+- If the keymap is not registered, the key will be passed to the global keymap to be actioned, or ignored if the global keymap does not have an action assigned for the key pressed.

+When the name is not given:

+- The given key is passed to the named keymap associated with the interface/view currently in focus.
+If the key has an associated action assigned, then the action will be called or triggered, otherwise, the key is (as above) passed to the global keymap to be processed.

+It is also to be noted, that a `:key` event will be triggered irrespective of the conditions above, you can bind to this event separately to 'do things'.

+A list of supported keypresses can be found here:
+{Vedeu::Input::Capture}.

-    Vedeu.trigger(:_keypress_, key)
+    Vedeu.trigger(:_keypress_, key, optional_name)

 ### `:\_log\_`
 When triggered with a message will cause Vedeu to log the message if